Conversion Between Centimeters

 Whichever method you choose, the underlying math stays the same: divide by 2.54.

 Want to learn more?
-We recommend 40 000 a year is how much an hour and how long is a billion minutes for further reading.
+We recommend 6 months is how many weeks and how many nickels make a dollar for further reading.

 Common Mistakes / What Most People Get Wrong